Russia restricts sales of beer - report

 Former Russian President Dmitry Medvedev signed amendments to alcohol laws in July 2011 to reclassify beer as liquor.
 The new law, which came into effect on Tuesday, restricts the amount of beer stalls and kiosks can sell and bans sales between the hours of 11 p.m. and 8 a.m, Interfax reported.

-Beer companies operating in Russia include Danish brewer Carlsberg (CARLb.CO) and Anheuser-Busch InBev (ABI.BR).
+Beer companies operating in Russia include Danish brewer Carlsberg and Anheuser-Busch InBev.

 The big brewers are relying on emerging market growth and price rises to offset tough conditions in mature European markets.
 However, initial success in Russia has come up against a series of profit-sapping government measures in recent years.